lizmat/raku-all-modules/cpan/SAMGWISE/Serialise-Map/README.md

     my $obj = Foo.new( :value('Bar') );

+    # Test your implementations!
     is-deeply $obj.to-map, $obj.from-map($obj.to-map), "";

 DESCRIPTION
 ===========

 Serialise::Map is a simple interface that specifies a simple contract.
 I can give you a map, which represents my current state and consume a map to recreate my current state.
+Although round trip safe behaviour is not guaranteed it is probably expected so it is recommended for your users to keep this in mind.

 AUTHOR
 ======